-As an artist and an art educator living in densely populated Silicon Valley, between the Pacific Ocean and San Francisco Bay unique eco-system, in a time of a severe drought, the art projects and the lessons integrated into the elementary curriculum I create are oriented towards a better understanding of our surroundings, the importance of water and the consequences of human activity on our watershed and the ocean.
-I engage the public and my young students to reflect, collaborate and create.
+I am an eco-artist and an eco-art educator living in densely populated Silicon Valley, between the Pacific Ocean and San Francisco Bay’s fragile and diverse eco-systems.
+The art installations and projects I create are oriented towards a better understanding of our surroundings, the consequences of human activity on the biosphere, especially on our watershed and the ocean.
+In a time of an unprecedented climate crisis, I engage the public and my young students to reflect, collaborate and create, focusing on what we must take care of: nature, which we are part of.
+The Earth is much more than an ensemble of resources and now is the time to dramatically change our relationship to the living world.